CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ### Step 4: Apply the Changes

-1. **Apply the Changes**: If the plan output is satisfactory, apply the changes to upgrade to the new provider version.
+1. **Apply the Changes:** If the plan output is satisfactory, apply the changes to upgrade to the new provider version.

    ```bash
    terraform apply
    ```

-2. **Verify the Changes**: Once the apply step is complete, verify that the changes have been applied correctly and ensure your environment is functioning as expected.
+2. **Verify the Changes:** Once the apply step is complete, verify that the changes have been applied correctly and ensure your environment is functioning as expected.
 The state file should now reflect the redefined attributes.

 ### Step 5: Migrate deprecated configuration

-1. **Identify the deprecated attributes**: The `terraform plan` command only displays a single warning, which can make it challenging to fully analyze deprecated attributes.
+1. **Identify the deprecated attributes:** The `terraform plan` command only displays a single warning, which can make it challenging to fully analyze deprecated attributes.

     ```bash
     No changes.
 Your infrastructure matches the configuration.